Australian Myths; Fact or Fable?

 penal foundations where there were clear hierarchies and an intention to keep

 them, which in turn fostered a desire to break them.
-The most obvious of the hierarchies was between the military and the
+As

 one news report stated: